 About the Mojave Desert's Air Quality

 The Mojave Desert is known for its legendary clear blue skies and starry nights, and is not often associated with the characteristic smoggy haze which often envelops the South Coast Air Basin (SCAB), which houses the highly polluted Los Angeles region and the San Bernardino Valley.
-Nonetheless, due largely to the High Desert's proximity to SCAB and the prevailing southwest winds which transport pollutants from more congested urban areas "down the hill" into the the region, we do have an air pollution problem.
+The High Desert's proximity to SCAB and the prevailing southwest winds that transport pollutants from more congested urban areas south of the Cajon Pass into the region causes concern over ground-level ozone impacting ambient air.
 Violations of the federal ozone standard occur several times each summer, as do violations of the state standard for particulate matter (PM10), usually in the fall and winter.
 In order to understand why we need to work to improve our air, we need to understand how air quality is determined.

-Based upon the potential for health and economic effects, certain substances have been classified as pollutants by the federal and state governments.
+Based upon the potential for health and economic effects, certain substances have been classified as pollutants by federal and state standards.
 Air monitoring is required to measure the amounts of these pollutants present in our air.
-When levels become elevated, our air is classified as polluted, and we are required to undertake efforts to clean it up.
+When levels become elevated, our air is classified as polluted, and we are required to initiate efforts to clean it up.

 In years past, air quality levels for both ozone and particulate matter measured within the MDAQMD's boundaries were much higher than they are now.
 Efforts by industry both outside and within the MDAQMD's boundaries and advancements in emission controls on vehicles and stationary pollution sources have lead to significant improvements in local air quality.
-With even better emission control, and continued help from businesses in both SCAB and in our own back year, we will continue to work toward achieving state and federal air quality standards for the benefit of all High desert residents.
+With even better emissions control, and continued help from businesses in both SCAB and in our own back yard, we will continue to work toward achieving state and federal air quality standards for the benefit of all residents living within MDAQMD's jurisdiction.

-The Air Quality Forecast is also available daily at noon for the following day via the home page and here.
-You view the Air Quality forecast for both today and tomorrow and use the Air Quality map to see what the air quality in or near your city is.
+An air quality forecast is also available daily at noon for the following day via the home page and here.
+You can view the air quality forecast for both today and tomorrow and use the Air Quality Map to see what the air quality in or near your city is.

 You can also sign up to receive the air quality forecast delivered straight to your email, phone or Twitter account using EnviroFlash.

-Find out about current Smoke, Ozone and PM advisories which have been issued by the MDAQMD and about how you can protect your health here.
+Find out about current smoke and health advisories which have been issued by the MDAQMD and about how you can protect your health here.

-Need more information on what the air Quality Index (AQI) is and what the associated colors mean?
-Find out here.
+Learn more about the Air Quality Index (AQI) and its associated colors here.

 Air quality standards are established to protect even the most sensitive individuals in our communities.
 These standards indicate the maximum amount of a pollutant that can be present in outdoor air without harm to the public's health.
 Both the California Air Resources Board (ARB) and the U.S. Environmental Protection Agency (USEPA) are authorized to set ambient air quality standards.